 More information is available about tuition fees and discounts.

-Applicants whose first language is not English require IELTS 6.5 (with at least 6.5 in writing, 6.5 in reading, and 6.0 in all other sub-sections), TOEFL 90 (Internet-based), or equivalent.
+Applicants whose first language is not English require IELTS 6.5 (with at least 6.5 in writing), TOEFL 90 (Internet-based), Pearson's PTE Academic Test 62 or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.

 Students should consult their employers for sponsorship opportunities.More information on scholarships, studentships, bursaries and other funding is available from our database.

 There is no closing date for this programme.
 However, international students applying for September 2014 entry should apply by Friday 11 July 2014 to ensure that they have time to put appropriate arrangements in place.

 Please note: As a formal condition of the offer to study at Newcastle University, students from outside the UK/EU are required to pay a deposit of £1,500 or submit an official letter of sponsorship for their chosen programme.
 The deposit payment is non refundable, but will be deducted from tuition fees upon registration.

 School of Education, Communication and Language Sciences

 Telephone: +44 (0) 191 208 8830